vardanbarsegyan/vardanbarsegyan.github.io/_pages/talks.md

 author_profile: true
 ---

+### 2026
+- Barsegyan, V. Hidden Stories: Long-Term Status Acquisition and Vulnerability of Syrian Dutch Citizens – A Latent Transition Analysis of 10-Year Panel Data.
+Spring Meeting of the RC28 – Social Stratification and Mobility (ISA) at Pablo de Olavide Public University, Seville, Spain.
+May 20-22, 2026. [upcoming].
+- Noyon, S., Barsegyan, V. Vink, M., Pluymaekers, T. The role of group composition in offending behavior of residents of reception centers for asylum seekers and refugees in the Netherlands.
+CINETS 2026: Crimmigration in an Age of Authoritarian Drift.
+Leiden University, Leiden, the Netherlands.
+July 5-7, 2026. [upcoming].

 ### 2025
 - Barsegyan, V. How Biased Is the Voice of People?
 Introducing The Political Voice Inequality Index (The R-Index).
 Poster presentation at the ODISSEI Conference for Computational Social Science.
 Utrecht.
 November 4, 2025.
 - **Barsegyan, V.**, Negash, S.M. “(No)Longer Dependent: the Impact of Reception and Civic Integration Policies on Social Assistance Dependency Among Refugees in the Netherlands”.
 Session presentation at the European Consortium of Sociological Research (ECSR) Annual Conference.
 Cologne: University of Cologne, September 2-6, 2025.